merenlab/merenlab.org/software/anvio/help/programs/anvi-dereplicate-genomes/index.md

   display: true
 ---

-Identify redundant (highly similar) genomes..
+Identify redundant (highly similar) genomes.

 See **[program help menu](../../../vignette#anvi-dereplicate-genomes)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.